synapticloop/munin-plugins/README.md

 munin-plugins
 =============

-Munin Plugins for various Things
+Munin plugins for various things which may or may not be handy to you